A note on exterior stability of isolated singularity formation for nonlinear wave equations: Introduction

-for some $\Phi_0(y)$ smooth in $\{\abs{y}\leq 3/2\}$.
+for some $\Phi_0(y)$ smooth in $\{\abs{y}\leq 3/2\}$ and $c$ a suitable constant.
 All the examples of Type I singularities in this paper will either have $\Phi_0$ i) spherically symmetric for \cref{in:eq:nonlin} or ii) $K$-corotational for \cref{in:eq:wave_map_k}.
+At the same time, our results concerning the exterior stability of these symmetric solutions hold outside of these symmetry classes; the symmetry is only a feature of the given background $\Phi_0$.

 For energy-critical Type II solutions, the exterior background is simply $\phi_0=0$ for both \cref{in:eq:nonlin} and \cref{in:eq:wave_map_k} (for the latter, $\phi_0=0$ corresponds to $\vec{\phi}_0$ a point on $S^d$ for \cref{in:eq:wave_map}), and it is not necessary to specify further requirements.
+In other words, for energy-critical Type II solutions, our exterior analysis is perturbative around the trivial solution.

+For the description of singular energy-supercritical Type II solutions, we refer the reader the paragraph around \cref{in:conj:type2_sup}.
+These are the solutions where the singularities are not a priori known to be isolated.

 The problem we study in this paper is formulated as follows: Let $\C=\{v=0, u\geq -1\}$ denote the backwards light-cone of the singularity, and let $\Cbar=\{v>0, u=-1\}$ denote a transversal light cone; see \cref{fig:exterior}.
-We then consider perturbations of $\phi_0$ by giving initial data on $\C\cup\Cbar$ and solving the nonlinear problem
+We then consider perturbations of $\phi_0$ by prescribing initial data on $\C\cup\Cbar$ and solving the nonlinear problem

 where $P$ denotes either \cref{in:eq:nonlin} or \cref{in:eq:wave_map_k}, and $\phi_0$ is as above.